Instantly Generate Random Numbers or Data in Excel with RAND and RANDBETWEEN Functions

 =IF(RANDBETWEEN(0,1)=1, "Yes", "No")

-• Press F9 to force recalculation and refresh random numbers
+• Press F9 to refresh random numbers on demand

-• If you wish to keep static values, copy and use Paste Special > Values
+• To keep results static, copy and Paste Special → Values

 💡 Real-World Applications